Nezteb/existence-is-pain/README.md

 # Server

-In order to learn and expand my knowledge, I'm going to attempt make the same backend in three different languages.
+In order to learn and expand my knowledge, I'm going to attempt make the same backend in two different languages.
 Why these particular three?
 Because I want to learn them.

 I'd also like to somehow encorporate [RabbitMQ](https://www.rabbitmq.com/) and/or [Redis](https://redis.io/) into the project.